Eustachian Tube Dysfunction

 - Poor squeezing function within the eustachian tube

-- Swollen nasal secretions that cause a blockage
+- Swollen nasal passages that cause a blockage

 - Tumors—in adults

-- Feeling of fullness or clogging in the ear
+- A feeling of fullness or clogging in the ear

 - Discomfort or pain in the ear

 - A feeling of spinning when standing still